sh-lee-prml/HierSpeechpp/README.md

 ```
 ## Speech Super-resolution
 - SpeechSR-24k and SpeechSR-48 are provided in TTS pipeline.
-If you want to use SpeechSR only, please refer [SpeechSR repository]().
+If you want to use SpeechSR only, please refer inference_speechsr.py.

 ## Speech Denoising for Noise-free Speech Synthesis (Only used in Speaker Encoder during Inference)
 - For denoised style prompt, we utilize a denoiser [(MP-SENet)](https://github.com/yxlu-0102/MP-SENet).